refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 ### `onSearch`

 When [`searchFormProps.onFinish`](#searchformprops) is called, the `onSearch` function is called with the values of the form.
 The `onSearch` function should return [`CrudFilters | Promise<CrudFilters>`][crudfilters].
-Also `onSearch` will set current page to 1.
+Also, `onSearch` will set the current page to 1.

 It's useful when you want to filter the data with any query.